DataSF/datasf.github.io/academy/_posts/2023-01-10-leveraging-the-city-s-open-data.md

 * **Apr.
 27, 2023 @ 9 - 10:30AM**
 * **May 25, 2023 @ 9 - 10:30AM**

-*Click on the green button to register your interest in attending the course.
-You will need your supervisor's approval to attend.*
+*Click the green button to be put on the wait list.
+You will receive an email the next time the class is offered (and seats are available).
+You must seek your supervisor’s approval to attend any Data Academy courses.*

 ## More Resources